Parth-Badgujar/parth-badgujar.github.io/content/ctf-writeups/HTB Cyber Apocalypse 2024/sound_of_silence.md

 ![ ](image-4.png)

-* If you look closely the value in `rdi` register points to a writable section of libc, so if we execute `gets` in this state the input will be stored on that address in libc
+* If you look closely, the value in `rdi` register points to a writable section of libc, so if we execute `gets` in this state, the input will be stored on that address in libc
 * After the `gets` function is completed the value in `rdi` remains the same and `rip` will jump to next value on the stack
-* So if we chain the input like
+* So if we chain the input like :

 ```
 <junk bytes> + <address of gets> + <address of system>